We're preparing our next batch. No clubs live right now. Contact us and tell us what you're after.

 As a general rule: if your driver swing speed is under 85 km/h, go regular or senior flex.
 85–100 km/h, regular.
 Over 100 km/h, stiff.
 Our Shaft Flex Guide explains it in more detail.

 Our Guides section has buying advice for different skill levels.
-Or just contact us — we're happy to point you in the right direction.
+Or just contact us.
+We're happy to point you in the right direction.

 Still have a question?
 We're happy to help.